Lancey Foux and the Elusiveness of Perfection

-The East London rap prodigy and Givenchy muse opens up about his creative vision and meteoric rise.
+The East London rap prodigy and Givenchy muse opens up about his creative vision and meteoric rise in GREATEST 05.

 Lancey Foux is a 27-year-old rapper from London with the attitude of a rock star and the bone structure of a supermodel—so much so that he’s become something of a fashion muse to 1017 ALYX 9SM and Givenchy designer Matthew Williams.
 But beneath the surface he’s a curious young artist discovering inspiration in everything available to him, chopping up grime, Atlanta trap, punk, drill, indie rock and the sweet melodies of R&B for his songs.